Difference Between NCFM and CFA

 - Interested students/professionals

 - Any other individuals

-To qualify for the CFA® program a candidate must have a bachelor’s (or equivalent) degree or be in the final year of his bachelor’s degree program (an update is required on attaining the degree to qualify for the Level II) or minimum of four years of professional experience.
+To qualify for the CFA® program, a candidate must have a bachelor’s (or equivalent) degree or be in the final year of his bachelor’s degree program (an update is required on attaining the degree to qualify for the Level II) or a minimum of four years of professional experience.
 The CFA® certificate is only awarded after a candidate attains four years of experience even after clearing the exam.

 Why pursue NCFM?

 NCFM is considered a minimum benchmark course for serious individuals in pursuing their career in the financial industry.
 Employers ensure that the candidates who apply for jobs relevant to them have at least passed out the NCFM program.
 It provides basic knowledge and understanding of the financial markets.
 The NCFM is a straightforward exam to crack and cost-effective and achieving it only adds to your merit in the resume.
 The certificate also depicts the candidate’s keenness to lap information and knowledge related to their field despite not finding any high favour with the employers, unlike the reputed certificate programs like CFA® and FRM.

 Why pursue the CFA designation?

 The differentiating benefits of earning the CFA® designation include: